LordEymerich/test-PREDATOR/README.md

 * Noise Intensity: how much of the noise texture is applied to the final color.
 * Noise Texture: grayscale image.
 At the moment it's s a Perlin noise texture.

+**Thermal Vision**

+The Thermal vision is obtained using an image effect to simulate the cold scene elements and a material ("Thermal Body") to represent scene elements that have a significant temperature.
+This material is activated and deactivated based on the thermal vision image effect script that is on the main camera.
+To apply the Thermal body material on a game object the designer must only add the ThermaVisionEventReceiver script on it and choose the average temeprature of the body.
+This script will magane the material swap when the thermal vision is activated.
+The image effect script has 2 parameters that can be adjusted to obtain different results:
+* Noise Intensity: how much of the noise texture is applied to the final color.
+* Noise Texture: grayscale image.
+At the moment it's s a Perlin noise texture.

 # Future Improvements

 # Authors